 Step 1: Apologize and sympathize in your response to the negative review.

 Acknowledge the customer’s concerns.
 Even if they are unfounded, show sympathy that they had a bad experience.
 “I’m sorry to hear about your bad experience.”

 Step 2: Insert a little marketing in your response to the bad review.

 Explain what your customers usually experience.
 “We’re normally known for our exceptional attention to detail, and we regret that we missed the mark.”

 Provide contact info with someone at the business so they can discuss the problem in person.
 “My name is [name] and I am the [Owner / Manager].
 If you’d like to discuss this further, please contact me at [phone number / email].”

-Step 4: Keep it simple, short and sweet
+Step 4: Keep your response simple, short and sweet.

 Don't go into too much detail or ask any questions.
 This will prevent saying something that might cause the upset customer to add more negative feedback by replying to the review.
 Three sentences for your whole reply is a good rule of thumb.

 BONUS: Don't include the business name or relevant search keywords.

 You don’t want this review showing up in search results!